-This series will be a wonderful resource for parents, teachers, and therapists to learn about all the different activities a child performs each day.
+This series can be a wonderful resource for parents, teachers, and therapists to learn about all the different activities a child performs each day.
 Every month, each therapist will discuss different aspects of functional skills.
 Each childhood function will be broken down into developmental timelines, fine motor considerations, gross motor considerations, sensory considerations, visual perceptual considerations, accommodations and modifications, activity ideas, and more.

 WHEN SHOULD A CHILD LEARN HOW TO GET DRESSED?

 Getting dressed is an important occupation in a child’s daily life.
 As early as two and a half, a typically developing child is able to get dressed with help (Beery & Beery, 2004).
-This requires requires motor planning, fine and gross motor skills, spatial awareness of front and back as well as cognitive skills like sequencing and problem solving.
+This requires motor planning, fine and gross motor skills, spatial awareness of front and back as well as cognitive skills like sequencing and problem-solving.
 This can be frustrating for a typically developing child, but what about a child with a disability?
 Research shows that “as many as one in five children are at risk for developmental delay, but less than 50% of children with these types of concerns are identified prior to entering school (Centers for Disease Control and Prevention, 2015).
 This means that many parents might not even be aware that their child is experiencing a delay.

 Children with disabilities are at more of a disadvantage when it comes to learning ADLs.
 A study that compared Activities of Daily Living (ADL) skills in typically developing children and children diagnosed with Developmental Coordination Disorder (DCD) showed that children with DCD demonstrated delays in learning and poor performance of Activities of Daily Living skills.
 This study also showed that the children with coordination difficulty participated in ADLs less frequently.
 (Van der Linde, B.; van Netten, J.; Otten, B.; Postema, K.; Geuze, R.; Schoemaker, M. M., 2015).